The Jewish people being of the family of Abraham were God's "Chosen People, and often referred to themselves as the "Children of Abraham."

 VERSE 34: "Jesus replied, I tell you the truth, everyone who sins is a slave to sin."

-The Jewish teachers believed that since Israel had the law, they could not be enslaved by what they referred to as the evil impulses of the Gentiles.
+However, the Jewish teachers wrongly believed that since they were under the Law they could not be enslaved by the "evil impulses of the Gentiles."